cda-tum/mqt-ddsim/README.md

 ### System requirements

-Building (and running) is continuously tested under Linux (Ubuntu 18.04) using gcc-7.4, gcc-9 and clang-9, MacOS (Mojave 10.14) using AppleClang and gcc-9, and Windows using MSVC 15.9.
+Building (and running) is continuously tested under Linux (Ubuntu 18.04) using gcc-7.4, gcc-9 and clang-9, MacOS (Catalina 10.15) using AppleClang, and Windows using MSVC 15.9.
 However, the implementation should be compatible with any current C++ compiler supporting C++14 and a minimum CMake version of 3.10.

-`boost/program_options >= 1.50` is required for building the executable simulator.
+`boost/program_options >= 1.50` is required for building the the commandline interface `ddsim_simple` to the simulator.

 ### Build and Run
 For building the library alone the CMake target `ddsim` is available, i.e.,